Bias Behind the Wheel: Fairness Testing of Autonomous Driving Systems: Experimental Design

+AOD quantifies the average difference between the false-positive rates and true-positive rates for unprivileged and privileged groups:

-In the context of pedestrian detection, both SPD and EOD are measures that represent the disparity in proportions of successfully detected pedestrians between privileged and unprivileged groups.
-In other words, SPD and EOD also both express the difference in miss rates between privileged and unprivileged groups. \textbf{Miss Rate (MR)} is the most commonly-studied performance metric in pedestrian detection research~\cite{Brandao2019AgeAG,Kogure2022AgeSN}, which quantifies the proportion of undetected pedestrians.
+In the context of pedestrian detection, both SPD and EOD measure the disparity in proportions of successfully detected pedestrians between privileged and unprivileged groups.
+They also both express the difference in miss rates between privileged and unprivileged groups. \textbf{Miss Rate (MR)} is the most commonly-studied performance metric in pedestrian detection~\cite{Brandao2019AgeAG,Kogure2022AgeSN}, which quantifies the proportion of undetected pedestrians.
 Formally, it is calculated as follows:

-where TP (true positives) refers to the number of successfully detected ground-truth bounding boxes, and FN (false negatives) denotes the number of undetected ground-truth bounding boxes.
+where TP (true positive) refers to the number of successfully detected ground-truth bounding boxes, and FN (false negative) denotes the number of undetected ground-truth bounding boxes.
 Pedestrian detectors generate bounding box locations and confidence scores for recognized ``person'' instances in images.
 To assess whether a given ground-truth bounding box is successfully detected, the standard method in the literature is to use the Intersection over Union (IoU) metric~\cite{Dollr2012PedestrianDA}.
 The IoU metric quantifies the degree of overlap between the ground-truth bounding box and the detected bounding box.
 If the IoU value is greater than 50\%, the ground-truth bounding box is considered successfully detected \cite{Dollr2012PedestrianDA}.
 Otherwise, it is classified as undetected.

 The calculation of AOD requires precise false-positive information, referring to instances where members of the negative class (non-pedestrians) are incorrectly classified as the positive class (pedestrians).
 As described in Section \ref{sensitive attribute labeling}, we adhere to the standard practice in the literature, where we focus on a ``reasonable subset'' of pedestrians within the images.
 This approach presents challenges in calculating precise false-positives for each group because the negative class (non-pedestrian) may also include instances that belong to the positive class (pedestrian).
 Therefore, we do not consider AOD in this study.